lsc-psd/modelib-classification/README.md

 If you find a bug or having any question, create an issue and we'll solve it ASAP.

 ## LISCENCE
-WTFPL LICENSE, just do what the fuck you want to public, cheers.
+**WTFPL** licensed, just do what the fuck you want to public, cheers.